-We are currently conducting IND-enabling preclinical studies of AVR-RD-03 to potentially cure patients with late-onset Pompe disease.
+Our AVR-RD-03 program for Pompe disease is currently in preclinical development, and in 2020 we completed IND-enabling proof-of-concept preclinical studies, with toxicology studies expected to be completed in 2021.
 We are developing AVR-RD-03 to be a gene therapy product containing a codon-optimized human gene for GAA attached to a GILT tag designed to increase uptake of GAA in muscle cells.
 AVR-RD-03 will target patients with late onset Pompe disease, which represent the majority of patients with this disease.
 In addition, we believe that the utilization of busulfan in our conditioning regimen may have the potential to allow AVR-RD-03 to cross the blood-brain barrier, a feature which may yield therapeutic benefit.